Simran211103/Flood-Sensor-Development/README.md

 3. **Configuration:**
    - Adjust camera placement for optimal view of the river's surface.
-   - Configure any parameters related to image processing and flow calculation in the code (if applicable).
+   - Configure any parameters related to image processing and flow calculation in the code.

 4. **Running the System:**
    - Navigate to the project directory and run `python main.py` to start the flow measurement system.